Robert Eagar: Judicial career

 Eagar was appointed a Judge of the High Court in October 2014.
-He has been the presiding judge in cases involving criminal law, defamation law, equality law, medical negligence, judicial review, and refugee law.
+He was the presiding judge in cases involving criminal law, defamation law, equality law, medical negligence, judicial review, and refugee law.

-He has presided over cases in the Special Criminal Court.
+He presided over cases in the Special Criminal Court.
 He was the judge in bail hearings involving Lisa Smith and those accused of the murder of Ana Kriégel and the kidnapping of Kevin Lunney.

 He was a designated judge to report to the Taoiseach on the operation of the Criminal Justice (Surveillance) Act 2009.

 He retired as judge in January 2023.

 Personal life

-Eagar is married to Monica and has two daughters.
+Eagar was married to Monica and had two daughters.

+Eagar died on 1 November 2024.